1999 FIA GT Silverstone 500 miles

-The P&O Steam Line Silverstone 500 miles was the second round of the 1999 FIA GT Championship.
+The P&O Stena Line Silverstone 500 miles was the second round of the 1999 FIA GT Championship.
 It took place at the Silverstone Circuit, United Kingdom, on 9 May 1999.
 This event was also designated as the British Empire Trophy for the year.

 Official results

 Cars failing to complete 70% of winner's distance are marked as Not Classified (NC).